dannieeeg/PythonPrimerTheRow/README.md

  add a payment api

 # What I would like to work on more:
- clean up the bootstrap cards for better presentation
+ clean up the bootstrap cards for better presentation  &  I was having issues with the url patterns.

 # Tech Stack